-- Utilize evidence-based practices and principles that incorporate NADCP's best practice standards and other relevant research. - Ensure early and accurate identification of potential veterans for referral to veterans treatment courts, including use of the Veterans Re-Entry Search Service. - Ensure that all individuals eligible for the program have equivalent access to it as measured by the collection and examination of program data. - Build and maximize the capacity of jurisdictions to ensure that all potential participants are identified and assessed for risk and need. - Enhance the provision of recovery support services, including transitional clean and sober housing assistance, to support ongoing recovery. - Enhance collaboration between states and local and/or tribal jurisdictions to support the operations and enhancements of VTC activities.
+- Ensure that all individuals eligible for the drug court program have equivalent access to it as measured by the collection and examination of program data. - Enhance the provision of recovery support services, including transitional recovery housing assistance, to support ongoing recovery and peer and family support. - Enhance collaboration between states, local, and/or tribal jurisdictions to support the operations and enhancements of adult drug court activities.